ntopulos/CurrencyConverterECB/README.md

 $CurrencyConverterECB->convert(1,'USD','EUR');
 ```

-You can also access the echange rates:
+You can also access the echange rates array:
 ```php
 $CurrencyConverterECB->exchange_rates;
 ```